igneus/calendarium-romanum/README.md

 calendar = CR::Calendar.for_day(Date.today, sanctorale, temporale_factory)
 ```

-This feast, by it's nature, extends the cycle of
+The feast of *Christ the Priest*, by it's nature, extends the cycle of
 *Feasts of the Lord in the Ordinary Time* and thus clearly belongs
 to the *temporale.* Even if your proper movable feast
 is by it's nature a *sanctorale* feast, just having a movable